A California congressperson wants to know, what exactly is Black Identity Extremism, and who is being targeted?

 Under the directorship of FBI head, J. Edgar Hoover, the agency carried out covert operations on domestic organizations to disrupt their mobilization.
 Often using illegal practices, the Counterintelligence Program (COINTELPRO) targeted Black organizations that contested the inequities of the US government.
 From Civil Rights leaders like Martin Luther King, Jr. to Black Panther Party heads such as Huey P. Newton, COINTELPRO worked to dismantle Black activist groups from the inside.

-In his remarks, Germain said, “The assessment is of such poor analytic quality that it raises serious questions about the FBI’s purpose in producing it.
+In Michael German’s Testimony Before the Congressional Black Caucus Concerning the FBI’s BIE, he said, “The assessment is of such poor analytic quality that it raises serious questions about the FBI’s purpose in producing it.
 What is most troubling about the BIE assessment is its potential to incite irrational police fear of Black political activists.
 Irrational fear, unfortunately, too often in the past translated into unnecessary police violence against unarmed and unthreatening Black men and women.”

 Questions still stand about BIE.
 Rep. Bass asked Wray and Rosenstein for a follow up report of their findings in the internal assessment.
 The FBI has not given any word as to when they will produce this report.